 It also includes scenes such as a man standing on the street prodding a hand with a cane while 2 police struggle to hold back mean in hats and suits who surround them trying to get a curious closer look.
 One scene has two grand pianos with 2 dead rotting donkeys under their lids…

 This was film popular with the surrealists and he officially joined the group.

 Paranoiac Critical Method

-1931 he develops his paranoiac critical method.
-He was deeply influenced by the work of Sigmund Freud who was pioneering research into the unconscious mind… Dali most famous works features images drawn from his deep subconscious. such as: Elephants and part open draws.
+1931 he develops his paranoiac-critical method.
+He was deeply influenced by the work of Sigmund Freud who was pioneering research into the unconscious mind… Dali most famous works feature images drawn from his deep subconscious. such as, elephants and part open draws.